pomkos/cv/index.md

 - Presentation at the Society for Neuroscience's Annual Conference
   - *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*
 - Presentation at Kent State University's Biomedical Sciences Student Advisory Council Datablitz
-  - *Parkinson's Disease, dance, and dynamic cycling*
+  - *Parkinson's disease, dance, and dynamic cycling*

 `2020`
 - Presentation at the Brain Health Research Institute's Eigth Annual Neuroscience Symposium